rejsafranko/Predicting-NBA-Shots/README.md

 - **Purpose**: Manages the workflow for model retraining.
 - **Port**: 8080
 - **Functionality**: Checks daily if there are at least 100 new inputs.
-If so, it retrains the model, uploads it to S3, and updates the model used by the Flask server.
+If so, it retrains the model and uploads it to S3 to be used by the Flask server predict endpoint.